 He would celebrate his wins with his cousin and Head Chef at the restaurant Sherwayne Kenton with his famous BOOM!
 When he mixed the perfect jerk sauce- BOOM!
 Melt in your mouth jerk pork- BOOM!
 Fiery hot scotch bonnet pepper sauce for his famous pepper shrimp-BOOM!

 Rohan’s maturity as a father to his son Tristan White, 6 years old, supported him in his love of fatherhood.
 He always shared that he wished he was the same father he was to his other children as he was to Tristan.
 In his final years, he balanced running a successful business with being a father to his children, grandfather, brother, community leader, activist, son, cousin, uncle, nephew and brother.
 He loved his family and friends and would often sacrifice himself to ensure that everyone else was fine.

 A Celebration of Life will be held Fri., September 06, 2019 at Christina Cultural Center, 12020 Flatlands Ave., Brooklyn, NY from 10AM until 1:00PM.
 There will also be a Celebration of Life 9AM Sat., September 7th at Cathedral of Fresh Fire, 2300 Northeast Blvd., Wilm, DE 19801.
 His burial will take place in Gracelawn Memorial Park.

-To send flowers to Rohan Martin White "Mark"'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rohan Martin White "Mark", please visit our floral store.